Akshay184/Data-Structures-and-Algorithms/dsa/graphs/README.md

 - The city that is visited last
 - The mask which keeps the record of all the visited city till now.

+## Eulerian Path

+A Eulerian path is a path in a graph that passes through all of its edges exactly once.
+A Eulerian cycle is a Eulerian path that is a cycle.
+Thera are different conditions for directed and undirected graph to check whether there is eulerian path or cycle.

+**For Undirected Graphs** -
+- If degree of all the nodes in the graph is even then their exits a eulerian cycle.
+In this case any node can be starting node.
+- If degree of two nodes are odd and the remaining are even then their exits a eulerian path only.
+In this case the node wih odd degree must be starting and the ending nodes.

+**For Directed Graphs** -
+- If in and out degree of all the nodes are same then their exits a eulerian cycle.
+In this case any node can be starting node.
+- If indegree - outdegree = 1 for one node and outderee - indegree = 1 for one node and for all the remaining nodes in and out degree must be same then their exits an eulerian path.
+In this case the node with 1 extra outdegree must be starting node and the node with one extra indegree must be ending node.

+**Time Compleixy** for Hierholzer's algorithm is **O(E)** as we have to traverse all the edges.
+There is one more algorithm Fleury's algorithm but it can take upto O(E2) time.
+I have implemented the algorithm for both directed and undirected graph using recursive and iterative method respectively.

+For more information refer to [cp-algorithm](https://cp-algorithms.com/graph/euler_path.html) and [youtube](https://www.youtube.com/watch?v=09_LlHjoEiY&t=14479s)